-Regression Models
+B. Regression Models

-In this section we present our main estimation results for models of the effect of conscription on post-conscription earnings.
-We begin in Table 3 with results for the wage on the job held immediately prior to conscription (i.e., the wage w_0 , measured at age 20 or 21).
-The model in column (1) is fit to our entire sample of conscripts and non-conscripts, and shows a small positive wage gap between conscripts and non-conscripts, consistent with the results in Figure 3a.
-The model in column (2) adds a set of dummies for education (measured at age 20/21).
-Since conscripts are somewhat better educated than non-conscripts, and better-educated workers tend to earn more, the addition of these controls leads to a small negative estimate of the pre-conscription wage gap.
-Columns 3-

-6 show parallel sets of models for men with lower education at age 20/21, and those with higher education.
-In both subgroups conscripts have lower wages than non-conscripts, though the gaps after controlling for education are small and statistically insignificant.23
+In this section, we present our main estimation results for models of the effect of conscription on post-conscription earnings.
+We begin in Table 3 with results for the wage on the job held immediately prior to conscription (i.e., the wage $w_0$ , measured at age 20 or 21).
+The model in column 1 is fit to our entire sample of conscripts and nonconscripts, and shows a small positive wage gap between conscripts and nonconscripts, consistent with the results in Figure 3A.
+The model in column 2 adds a set of dummies for education (measured at age 20/21).
+Since conscripts are somewhat better educated than nonconscripts, and better-educated workers tend to earn more, the addition of these controls leads to a small negative estimate of the pre-conscription wage gap.
+Columns 3-6 show parallel sets of models for men with lower education at age 20/21, and those with higher education.
+In both subgroups, conscripts have lower wages than nonconscripts, though the gaps after controlling for education are small and statistically insignificant.

-Based on the evidence in Figures 3a-3c and the regression results in Table 3, we conclude that the pre-conscription wages for conscripts and non-conscripts who were working full time at age 20/21 are very similar.
-As discussed above, in this situation alternative values for the parameter ψ_t in equation (5) or (6) will yield similar estimates of the effect of conscription on subsequent wages, though with larger values of ψ_t the adjustment for the pre-conscription wage gap can be 2-3 times as large as the initial wage gap.
-Our approach is to summarize the results using a range of values of ψ_t from 0 to our estimate of $\overline{\psi} = 2.62$.
-Of particular interest is the case of $\psi_t = 1$, which corresponds to a conventional difference-in-differences estimate.
-Another useful benchmark is the value of ψ_t that arises from an OLS regression of w_t on the pre-conscription wage w_0 (controlling for initial schooling).24
+Based on the evidence in Figures 3A-3C and the regression results in Table 3, we conclude that the pre-conscription wages for conscripts and nonconscripts who were working full time at age 20/21 are very similar.
+As discussed above, in this situation alternative values for the parameter $\psi_t$ in equations (5) or (6) will yield similar estimates of the effect of conscription on subsequent wages, though with larger values of $\psi_t$ the adjustment for the pre-conscription wage gap can be 2-3 times as